-Just a few years old, the Spray Park at Michael Lepp Park is a great place to bring young children on a hot summer day.
-This free spray park offers a variety of water features including canons and buckets.
+Opened nearly five years ago, the Spray Park at Michael Lepp Park is a great place to bring young children on a hot summer day.
+This free spray park offers a variety of water features including dueling canons and buckets.
 It's adjacent to basketball courts and a regular playground, so kids have plenty of options to keep them entertained (and parents can easily keep their eye on several kids at once).
 There are some nice shady spots where parents can relax and enjoy the action, so be sure to bring towels and chairs.
 The water playground is located near a street, so be prepared to keep an eye on very young children.
 In addition to the Spray Park, Michael Lepp Park also features a wading pool for registered town residents.
 FREE

 RELATED: Gorgeous NJ Pools Offering Day Passes to Families

 The sports-themed Manalapan splash pad features gentle misters and small water canons.
 Photo courtesy of the park

 Pine Lake Park & Playground – Manchester Township

 This sprayground is adjacent to a playground and picnic area as well as near the lake.
 Enjoy the playground after splashing around in the sprinklers!

 The generously sized sprayground at this park is fenced in, and there are many different water features, including water canons, buckets that dump from above, rings to run through, and an oversize mushroom shower.
 The large, clean park offers playground equipment for children of various ages and a rock wall to keep your kids busy, but not a ton of shade.
 Parents often set up towels along the inside of the splash pad while the kids cool off.
 Pack a picnic and use one of the many picnic tables available there.
 Open 10am to dusk.
 FREE